Higher Rights of Audience

 This means that from:

-- Introduction of revised criminal and civil HRA standards from early 2021
+- 31 January 2021 candidates will be assessed against revised criminal and civil HRA standards

 Solicitors and registered European lawyers (RELs) are granted rights of audience in all courts when they are admitted or registered.
 However, they cannot exercise those rights in the higher courts until they have complied with additional assessment requirements.
 We set the competence standards solicitor and REL higher court advocates must meet and maintain, authorise assessment organisations to test people against those standards, and set the regulations under which this scheme operates.